 The two year comparison chart shows proficiency levels by grade level for Math, Language Arts and Science.
-Math and Language Arts proficiency averaged the same between 15-16 and 17-18 school years with the exception of an increase in Grade 7 and decrease in Grade 10.
-There was an increase in proficiency in Science in the 16-17 school year.
+Math and Language Arts proficiency decreased between 16-17 and 17-18 school years with the exception of an increase in Grade 8 i Math and Language Arts in Grades 6, 7, 8, 10 and 11.